nejohnson/format/doc/TinyManPage.md

 same API as the original `format` library.
 Target machine support is limited to CPUs with 16-bit pointer and integer sizes.

+For the full feature set and documentation, see ManPage.md.
+This manual documents only the features available in the TINY profile.

 # SYNOPSIS #